Space bear at Starship Launch 5

 The St Regis Overwater Villa

-Check in to our hut wasn’t supposed to be until 3pm, so I was pleasant surprised when our Butler, Meera let us know our room was already ready for us.
+Check in to our hut wasn’t supposed to be until 3pm, so I was pleasantly surprised when our Butler, Meera let us know our room was already ready for us.

 I wasted no time getting situated.
 Living room sofa feels pretty comfy.
 They had fruit and chocolate greetings for me.